sony/nmos-cpp/README.md

 Recent activity on the project (newest first):

+- Switched CI testing to run the nmos-cpp applications and the AMWA NMOS Testing Tool with secure communication (TLS) enabled, as per BCP-003-01
 - Added support for the IS-08 Channel Mapping API
 - JT-NM Tested 03/20 badge
 - Switched Continous Integration to GitHub Actions and added Windows and macOS to the tested platforms